 In 1901, a pathway was built across the El Chorro gorge to provide easier access to the hydroelectric plants at the nearby falls.
 It took four years to finish.
-Today, that pathway, considered one of the most dangerous in the world, regularly draws visitors hoping to cross it.
+Recently renovated, it was once considered one of the most dangerous pathways in the world, regularly drawing visitors hoping to cross it.

 Twenty years after the pathway was completed, King Alfonso XIII crossed the pathway for the inauguration of a new dam.
 This led to the pathway’s modern name, “The King’s Little Pathway,” or “El Caminito Del Rey.”
 After the King’s crossing, however, the bridge began to fall into disrepair.

 The path itself runs 100 meters above the river below and is only 1 meter wide.
 It has no handrails and some of the concrete path has fallen down the gorge, leaving only a steel beam left in place.

 Before the trail was renovated, there was a cable running the length of the path which one could clip onto.
 However, the integrity of this cable was unknown.
 Between 1999 and 2000, four deaths occurred due to the instability of the path.